 .O(m * n)

-.The final solution in this write can be further improved.
+.The final solution can be further improved.
 One such way is the Hunt-Szymanski Algorithm.

 interviewing.io is a mock interview practice platform.
 We've hosted over 100K mock interviews, conducted by senior engineers from FAANG & other top companies.
 We've drawn on data from these interviews to bring you the best interview prep resource on the web.